Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: ANALYSIS OF DECISION-MAKING BEHAVIOR

 \begin{proposition} (Adaptability to Physical Constraints Through Saddle Node Bifurcations) Varying the parameter $K_x$ changes the size of the bistable region by changing the location of the saddle points $(z_1^*, b_1^*)$ and $(z_2^*, b_2^*)$.
-Larger $K_z$ corresponds to a smaller bistable region (i.e. lower input is required for switching) and smaller $K_x$ corresponds to a larger bistable region (i.e. higher input is required for switching). \end{proposition}
+Larger $K_z$ corresponds to a smaller bistable region (i.e. smaller $|b|$ is needed for switching) and smaller $K_x$ corresponds to a larger bistable region (i.e. larger $|b|$ is needed for switching). \end{proposition}

-\begin{proof} The proof follows the same method as the one presented in Theorem \ref{prop:adap_env}, except with respect to $K_x$ instead of $u$.
-Therefore, the change in location of the saddle points with respect to $K_x$ can be expressed as